Where To Stay In Marrakech For First Timers: Best Areas & Beautiful Hotels 2026

 Things To Know About Staying In The Marrakech Medina

-Whilst staying in the medina would be our recommendation, particularly if it’s your first time, there are a few things to know beforehand.
+Whilst staying in the medina would be our strong recommendation for first-timers, there are a few things to know beforehand.

 1. The WiFi can be patchy.
 It’s not non-existent, and most hotels will have good WiFi in certain areas, but it doesn’t always travel to the rooms.
 But, hey, there’s more to a holiday than posting on Instagram, right?